Vanguard is a favored custodian in the small business retirement space. For many companies we work with, it’s their #1 choice.

 Small Business Plan

-As we said above, the Solo 401K is for entrepreneurs that work alone – with no employees.
+As we said above, the Solo 401(k) is for entrepreneurs that work alone – with no employees.
 There is one exception, though.
-If your spouse works with you, he/she can be a part of the Solo 401K.
-This means you can have double the maximum amount of contributions as you and your spouse have the same requirements.
+If your spouse works with you, he/she can be a part of the Solo 401(k).
+This means you can have double the maximum contribution amount as you and your spouse have the same requirements.

 Vanguard makes it easy to set up your own retirement account, ensuring that the future of you and your spouse (if applicable) is well cared for with a tax-advantaged account.